 1. Max your 401(k) match first

 If your employer matches 50% on the first 6% of salary, that's an instant 50% return before the market does anything.
-2026 contribution limits: $23,500 for 401(k)s under 50, with a $7,500 catch-up over 50.
+The 2026 IRS 401(k) elective-deferral limit is $24,500, with an extra $8,000 catch-up for those 50 and over.

 2. Set up automatic Roth IRA contributions

-2026 limits are $7,000 ($8,000 if 50+).
-Split into 12 monthly transfers of ~$583 and automate them on payday.
+The 2026 IRA limit is $7,500 ($8,600 if 50+, including the $1,100 catch-up).
+Split $7,500 into 12 monthly transfers of $625 and automate them on payday.

 3. Automate a taxable brokerage DCA